kiali/kiali/design/KEPS/extensions/proposal.md

 ### OpenShift Routes

-On OpenShift, Kiali will look for an OpenShift route on the service named the same as the external service (or app) node.
-Failing that match, Kiali will look for an OpenShift route on a service named for the extension itself.
-If no routes are found, it will fall back to the Annotation approach.
+On OpenShift, Kiali will look for an OpenShift route named the same as the external service (or app) node.
+Failing that match, Kiali will look for an OpenShift route named for the extension itself.
+If no routes are found, it will fall back to the annotation approach.

 ### Annotation